Amal Movement: Amal after the war

 Amal was a strong supporter of Syria after 1990 and endorsed Syria's military presence in Lebanon.
 After Rafik Hariri's assassination in 2005, Amal opposed the Syrian withdrawal and did not take part in the Cedar Revolution.

 Since 1992, the party has been represented in the Lebanese parliament and the government.
 Amal's enemies often criticize it for corruption among its semi-major leaders.
 Nabih Berri was elected speaker of parliament in 1992, 1996, 2000, 2005, 2009 and 2016.
 Following the 2018 Lebanese general election, Amal has had 17 representatives in the 128-seat Lebanese parliament.
 This was an increase from the 13 representatives at the 2009 election, 14 at the 2005 election, 10 at the 2000 election, 8 at the 1996 election and 5 at the 1992 election.

 According to Amal officials, the party's militants "have been involved in every major battle since fighting began" during the 2006 Lebanon War, and at least 8 members were reported to have been killed.

+Amal's military wing began participating in the 2023 Israel-Lebanon border clashes in November by launching strikes on Israeli military barracks; one of its members was later killed by Israeli shelling of the town of Rab Thalathine.
+Another fighter was killed in August by an Israeli strike on a car in the town of Khiam.
+Two fighters from the Al-Abbas Force (elite unit of the Amal Movement), were killed in battles against Israeli forces invading Lebanon in October 2024.

+In February 2025, Lebanese Prime Minister Nawaf Salam announced his government, which consists of 24 ministers; the Amal movement controls three portofolios: the Finance Ministry, headed by Yassine Jaber, the Environment Ministry, headed by Tamara Al-Zein, and the Ministry of Administrative Development, under Fadi Maki.
+The last was appointed by the Prime Minister but is close to Amal.